18F/health-tracking-course/collections/_one/development.md

 You've seen a lot of projects over your time.
 You've seen successful projects, and unsuccessful projects.

 When it comes to how the software was developed, did the vendor share the work in progress?
 Did the state get to see incremental improvements step-by-step?
-Or, was the software developed in the dark, with reports written on schedule (such *beautiful* reports), and then when the deadline came for delivery, there were problems?
+Or was the software developed in the dark, with reports written on schedule (such *beautiful* reports), and then when the deadline came for delivery, there were problems?

 In your journal, make some notes about the projects you've seen, focusing on how the software was discovered.